 Where can I find a part job?

-Many part-time positions will be advertised in various web-based portals.
+Many part-time positions are advertised in various web-based portals.

-It is no secret that network can be helpful when finding vacancies.
-We encourage you to attend various mingling events and get to know both international and Norwegian students, faculty and guests from various companies.
+It is no secret that networking can be helpful when looking for a job.
+We encourage you to attend various networking events and get know both international and Norwegian students, faculty and guests from various companies.

-When applying for a job in Norway you normally include both focused CV and cover letter.
+When applying for a job in Norway you would normally include both a focused CV and a cover letter.
 Our job search guide in Norwegian or English will provide more information about the job search process.

 You should know that it is quite common in Norway to send out open job applications.
 We do, however, recommend that you prepare yourself before you approach specific employers.